-- 30. DFS 1 is simply the 10-year average for past aggregate sales.
-DFS 2 and 3 use the more conservative housing uplift figure of 32%, while DFS 4 and 5 use the unmitigated housing uplift figure of 66%. - 31.
-For DFS 2 and 4, the additional demands for housing and roads were calculated by working out 88% (for homes) and 37% (for roads) of the 10-year average

-- 32. For DFS 3 and 5, where the 88% and 37% calculations were not applied, the percentage uplifts were calculated as percentages of the 10-year sales figure, and subsequently added to this figure. - 33.
-Although the scenarios set out above indicate an increase in demand for aggregates in Surrey, it is not clear whether this is likely given the wider economic challenges facing the UK, and in particular the construction industry.
-With reference to the LAA 2021, a significant increase in housing construction and road spending was forecast, indicating a rise in aggregate demand.
-However, this did not materialise, and 2022 sales figures fell significantly from the previous year.
-As such, it is reasonable to reduce the APR to 0.8 mt for 2022, after which the rate will be reviewed, and increased should aggregate demand rise in line with the above forecasts. - 34.
-Hence the situation will need to be monitored, but there is no evidence at present to suggest a major and sustained increase in aggregate demand from land won sources over and above the historic ten-year sales levels.
+- 31.DFS 1 is simply the 10-year average for past aggregate sales.
+DFS 2 and 3 use the more conservative housing uplift figure of 23%, while DFS 4 and 5 use the unmitigated housing uplift figure of 57%. - 32.
+For DFS 2 and 4, the additional demand for housing and roads were calculated by working out 88% (for homes) and 37% (for roads) of the 10-year average sales figure of 746,000.
+The housing and roads spending uplifts were then applied to these figures.
+Finally, the uplifts were added back to the 10-year average to provide a total annual aggregate requirement. - 33.
+For DFS 3 and 5, where the 88% and 37% calculations were not applied, the percentage uplifts were calculated as percentages of the 10-year average sales figure, and subsequently added to the 10-year average. - 34.
+Although the scenarios set out above indicate an increase in demand for aggregates in Surrey, it is not clear whether this is likely given the wider economic challenges facing the UK, and particularly the construction industry.
+With reference to the LAA 2022, a significant increase in housing construction and road spending was forecast, indicating a rise in aggregate demand.
+However, this did not materialise, and 2023 sales figures fell significantly from the previous year.
+As such, given the combination of persistent economic uncertainty and the recent proposed planning reforms to increase housebuilding, it is reasonable to maintain the APR at 0.8 mt for 2023, after which the rate will be reviewed and increased should aggregate demand rise. - 35.
+Hence the situation will need to be monitored, but there is no evidence at present to suggest a material and sustained increase in aggregate demand from land won sources over and above the 10-year average sales level.